briankoser/sosoreads/README.md

 #### Comments
 - Goodreads makes you retrieve a single series by some weird combination of an ID (not the series ID provided in the book resource) and slug; I don't see the point in implementing that since I'm not sure how to get that combination ID.
 To get a single series by `bookId` or `isbn`, use `getBook()`.
+- I believe `bestBook` is the highest rated on Goodreads in that series.

 #### Goodreads API endpoints
 - series.list